 Responding to the Crozer closure: Unemployment compensation and other public benefits

-This page includes resources on Unemployment Compensation and other public benefits that may be helpful to former employees of Crozer Health and others facing other job loss.
+This page includes resources on Unemployment Compensation and other benefits that may be helpful to former employees of Crozer Health and others facing other job loss.

 Have you run into issues with unemployment compensation since Crozer Health closed in May?

-Video recording from May 1, 2025 webinar
+May 1, 2025 webinar

-The recording from the May 1 webinar is on the Pennsylvania Legal Aid Network’s YouTube page.
-“CROZER CLOSING: What Employees Need to Know to Get Unemployment Compensation.”
+The recording from the May 1 webinar is on the Pennsylvania Legal Aid Network’s YouTube page: “CROZER CLOSING: What Employees Need to Know to Get Unemployment Compensation.”

 Unemployment Compensation